 Have you been asked to provide a Florida Certificate of Status (COS), also known as a Certificate of Good Standing, for your business?
-If you have or are planning on starting a business in Florida, you may be wondering what a Certificate of Status is and why you might need one.
+If you have or are planning on starting a company in Florida, you may be wondering what a Certificate of Status is and why you might need one.

 A COS is a legal document that proves that a certain business entity exists and is authorized to conduct business within the state.
 It provides evidence that the company is in compliance with state law.